-We love getting plants in the bare root form because they are much more affordable but you could also buy from starter plants.
-Bare roots look a little scary when they arrive — they basically look dead.
-But they bounce back in just a few days.
-Be sure to follow the instructions of the package the bare root plants come in.
-The grower may recommend using your plants within a certain time frame or storing in the refrigerator until they can be planted.
+Getting strawberry plants in the bare root form can be more affordable, but you could also buy starter plants.
+Bare roots look a little scary when they arrive — they look dead, but they bounce back in just a few days.
+Be sure to follow the instructions on the package the bare root plants come in.
+The grower may recommend using your plants within a certain time frame or storing them in the refrigerator until they can be planted.

 We don’t recommend growing strawberries from seed since they take longer to grow and not everyone has that extra time in the season to wait for germination.

 Be sure to plant only one strawberry plant per pocket (up to 30 plants per 5 Tier GreenStalk Vertical Planter) for best results.
 You’ll still get lots of berries, but it will give your plants the opportunity to grow big and strong.
-You can also plant just a few strawberries and plant the other pockets with vegetables, herbs or flowers — that’s the beauty of growing vertically with GreenStalk!
-We almost always prune the runners off the plants, but usually keep the blooms even in the first season of growth.
+You can also plant just a few strawberries and plant the other pockets with vegetables, herbs, or flowers — that’s the beauty of growing vertically with GreenStalk!

 Strawberries are very particular about how they are planted.
 Be sure to plant at crown level, but not covering the crown.
 Only bury the roots.
 See the photo above to see what your plant should look like right after planting.
 Both bare root and starter plants have a crown, so take care when planting.